 Added sugars are particularly dangerous because they leave us craving more.
 Research shows that excess sugar causes changes in people's brains similar to those in people addicted to drugs and alcohol.
 And the more you eat, the more weight you gain.

 The good news is that breaking free of sugar's addictive grip is one of the best ways to both lose weight and avoid type 2 diabetes.
-In a large, long-term study, people at risk for type 2 diabetes who lost just 7 percent of their body weight by eating fewer calories and exercising 150 minutes a week reduced their risk of developing the disease by 60 percent, according to the Centers for Disease Control and Prevention.
-What's more, participants who were 60 and older saw a 71 percent risk reduction.
+In a large, long-term study, people at risk for type 2 diabetes who lost just 7% of their body weight by eating fewer calories and exercising 150 minutes a week reduced their risk of developing the disease by 60%, according to the Centers for Disease Control and Prevention.
+What's more, participants who were 60 and older saw a 71% risk reduction.

-"Researchers say even dropping just five percent of your bodyweight, around 8 pounds for a 175-pound woman, improves health," says Jeff Csatari, author of The 14-Day No Sugar Diet."
+"Researchers say even dropping just 5% of your body weight, around eight pounds for a 175-pound woman, improves health," says Jeff Csatari, author of The 14-Day No Sugar Diet."
 "So you start reaping the benefits as soon as you start cutting out added sugars."

 Know your goal.

 Hop on a scale and calculate a goal weight by figuring out how much you need to lose to cut your diabetes risk in half or more.
-Find your weight and multiply it by 7 percent (.07).
-That's how many pounds you need to lose.
+Find your weight and multiply it by 7% (.07).
+That's how many pounds you need to lose (if you've been directed to lose weight by your doctor).
 Subtract that from your current weight to get your goal weight.
 Example: Current weight = 200 pounds.
 200 X .07 = 14 pounds to lose.
 200 pounds – 14 pounds = 186 pounds (goal weight).